 Spotted Wedding Garments

 Sardis is told to remember what they have heard and obey it.
-If there was nothing to obey, this would be a foolish correction from Yeshua (Romans 10:16).
+This is a reminder that if was nothing for them to obey, Yeshua would be foolishly correcting them (Romans 10:16).
 Even Kefa (Peter) confirms the gospel is about obedience (1 Peter 4:17).
-It is up to Sardis to repent, wash their robes, and be found spotless as they look forward to the coming Kingdom (2 Peter 3:14).
+Those Messianic believers in Sardis must repent, wash their robes, be found spotless and watch for the coming King and his Kingdom (2 Peter 3:14).

-Those in Sardis who don’t wash their soiled gowns will be ‘blotted out’ of the Book of Life.
-The Hebrew word for ‘soiled’ is chaneph and means ‘profane.’
+Those in Sardis who don’t wash their soiled gowns will be “blotted out” of the Book of Life.
+The Hebrew word for ‘soiled’ is chaneph and means ‘profane’.
 Profane means that one lives a secular, carnal life rather than a spiritual one.
-It also means to ‘make common’ the Word of Elohim.
+It also means to ‘make common’ the holiness of Elohim.
 The Greek word for ‘soiled’ is moluno and means to ‘spiritually destroy the reputation of Messiah.’
 These two words give a detailed view of the spiritual condition in Sardis.
-They live carnal, even profane lives that destroy the message of Yeshua.
-This behavior brings a severe judgment –– they will be blotted out of his Book of Life.
+They live carnal, profane lives that destroy the message of Yeshua; they have lost their fear of Adonai and His Word.
+This unholy behavior brings a severe judgment –– they will be blotted out of the Book of Life.

-Sardis was not a ‘living’ part of the Body of Messiah.
-They people were dead and needed to wake up or lose Eternity.
+The Messianic believers in Sardis were not a ‘living’ part of the Body of Messiah.
+They were dead and needed to “Wake Up” or lose Eternity.
 On the final Day of Atonement when books are opened, only those names written in the Lamb’s Book of Life will enter the New Jerusalem (Revelation 21:22-27).

 “One of the elders asked me, “These people dressed in white robes … They have washed their robes and made them white with the blood of the Lamb” (Revelation 7:13-14).